-HSA is only available to those members who opt out of Health coverage because they have health insurance coverage elsewhere or because they are over age 65.
+A Health Spending Account is only available to those members who opt out of Health coverage because they have health insurance coverage elsewhere.

-OMA members, under age 65, who participate in OPIP and may have Health coverage through their employer's plan or their spouse's plan can opt out of the Health plan and participate in the Health Spending Account (HSA) with a $350 maximum per benefit year.
-Members over age 65 who participate in OPIP may also have an HSA of $500 as an alternative to health benefits.
+OMA members who participate in OPIP and may have Health coverage through their employer's plan or their spouse's plan can opt out of the Health plan and participate in the Health Spending Account (HSA).

 If you are under age 65 and have opted out of Health coverage your coverage includes $350 HSA and $50,000 Critical Illness coverage.